rebecacarrillo/8-week-coding-workout/captains_log.md

 "the key to goodness is sustainability" < -- I agree with this.

 I think this totally helps me study for technicals and for goals.

+	***

+Star date May 5th

+I think I need more of platform or opportunity to explore this concept of optimizing for human-readable, logic maintanable stuff.

+I wonder if I should apply for a grant or something.
+That would be pretty interesting.

+Yo, tonight, let's finish "you've got mail".

+I find those 90's movies so comforting and interesting because I love seeing the kind of thing my parents would have loved at my age.

+I fucking love seeing anything that reminds of what my antepasados went through.

+Okay, action items:

+	[] learn more about obsidian
+	[] read through the features of iTerm
+	[] log into threads on my laptop so I can encourage my brain and body to transition to desktop mode in the morning.

+Wow, does opening a git diff actually open a vim window?